Come grow with us in the US in Thailand in China in Korea in the Philippines in Taiwan in Hong Kong

 - Decreases categorization discrepancies with Import License

 Product categories specified for 2022 enrollment has been expanded to 1,482 types of medical devices.
-The enrollment window will be open from February 11th to November 2nd, 2022 and once listed, manufacturers can update their listing, including the price, daily.
-Listing changes will be automatically approved and should the MOH find the product’s documentation to be incorrect, the item(s) in question may be frozen.
+The enrollment window will be open from February 11th to November 2nd, 2022, with a target of 20,000 products listed by summer 2022.

 Structurally, medical device listing in e-Catalogue will be moved to a new Healthcare Sector administration of which will be done by the Ministry of Health.
 Sectorial administration comes with a simplify application process.
 Importantly, the requirement for any documents to be Authenticated by the Indonesian Embassy in the country of origin has been eliminated.
 This will significantly reduce the time for application preparation.
 Also, with application review by Ministry of Health staff, and no longer by the Indonesian Government Goods and Services Procurement Organization (LKPP), discrepancies between product categorization between the Import License and c-Catalogue application will be eliminated.